Mentor Immersion: Academic Year Experience (Grades 10-12)

-Admissions Process & Placement
+Admissions Process & Placement for Spring 2024

 Please note that you may show interest in more than one mentorship experience as part of your application.
 Showing interest by ranking more than one mentorship opportunity will not decrease your chances of being placed in your top-ranked mentorship.
 Ranking more than one mentorship experience may increase your overall chances for placement in the program if you are eligible after the rigorous review process.
 See the waiting list section below for more information about ranking, placements, and waiting lists.

-We encourage students applying after November 3 to visit the Mentor Immersion experiences page before applying to check availability, as the application fee is nonrefundable regardless of whether a student is placed in a mentorship.
+We encourage students applying after November 1 to visit the Mentor Immersion experiences page before applying to check availability, as the application fee is nonrefundable regardless of whether a student is placed in a mentorship.
 Please note that while we try to keep our website as up-to-date as possible concerning mentorship availability, sometimes our availability changes quickly during peak application times.
 Make sure to check the date published on the website of when the mentorship availability page was last updated.
-We anticipate that many of our mentorship opportunities will fill quickly, so we recommend that students apply before November 3 to be considered in our first round of admissions.
+We anticipate that many of our mentorship opportunities will fill quickly, so we recommend that students apply before November 2 to be considered in our first round of admissions.

 PTY is unable to process incomplete applications.
 We ask that you complete your application as soon as possible to be considered for admission.
 You can check the completeness of your application through the application portal.
 PTY will also be in touch as soon as possible about missing components.
 However, note that incomplete applications can result in delayed processing and could impact placement.

 For families who have applied for financial aid, financial aid information may be included in the admissions notice if you are placed in a mentorship program and financial aid materials have already been submitted.
 The admissions notice will include the tuition statement.